×

 All about Norite and Schist Properties

 Know all about Norite and Schist properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Norite belongs to Igneous Rocks while Schist belongs to Metamorphic Rocks.Texture of Norite is Phaneritic whereas that of Schist is Foliated, Platy.
 Norite appears Veined and Shiny and Schist appears Layered and Shiny.
-The luster of Norite is not available while that of Schist is shiny.
+The luster of Norite is while that of Schist is shiny.
 Norite is available in dark grey to black colors whereas Schist is available in black, blue, brown, dark brown, green, grey, silver colors.
 The commercial uses of Norite are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Schist are used in aquariums, writing slates.